newslynx/docs/_build/html/_sources/config.txt

 API credentials
 +++++++++++++++++++

-This file is also where you configure your credentials for Google Analytics, Twitter, Facebook, and other services:
+This file is also where you configure your credentials for Google Analytics, Twitter, Facebook, and other services.
+These aren't credentials for the news organization(s), rather, your instance of NewsLynx needs an "app" with each of these services that each news organization gives its tokens **to**.
+For example, it's the app that you will see in your Google account under apps that have access to the news organization's account tokens.
+You can give that application the `NewsLynx logo <https://raw.githubusercontent.com/newslynx/newslynx-app/master/lib/public/images/gifs/merlynne-ears.png>`_ if you like, which will be presented to users when they authenticate with these different services from within the NewsLynx interface.

 * ``twitter_api_key``:
 	- See `Twitter's developer docs for <http://dev.twitter.com>`_ for details on how to create an application on Twitter and configure these credentials.
 The option you want is to create an app.
 Set the callback url to ``http://<app-url>/settings``.
 If you're running it on a port other than 80, put that in the url.